Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 "Mathematics and Community Service" Award recipient

-5th annual junior recipient selected at Grand Valley State University.
-Sarah Jamison was honored on April 12, 2013 at the Mathematics Department Awards ceremony.
-Sarah volunteered at Union High School and Rockford High School.
+6th annual co recipients selected at Grand Valley State University.
+Sarah Jamison and Andrew Otten were honored on April 18, 2014 at the Mathematics Department Awards ceremony.
+Sarah and Andrew proposed and helped organize the inaugural Math-Team-Matics competition at GVSU.

-Congratulations Sarah!
+Congratulations Sarah and Andrew!
 We are very proud of you.

 Community Education Through Public Speaking